Before Bariatric Surgery

 - You must have a Body Mass Index (BMI) of 40 or greater.

 - If your BMI is between 35-40, then you must have at least one significant co-morbidity (serious medical problem).
-Individuals with a BMI of 30 - 35 with at least one significant co-morbidity only qualify for bariatric surgery using the LAP-BAND® Adjustable Gastric Banding System.
+Individuals with a BMI of 30 - 35 with at least one significant co-morbidity qualify for the LAP-BAND® Adjustable Gastric Banding System, BMI 10+ 30-40, Orbera and Vbloc.

 - Most patients are between the ages of 18 and 65 years old, but consideration for surgical treatment of morbid obesity is not based on age alone.